openconfig/featureprofiles/feature/gribi/otg_tests/ipv4_entry_test/README.md

         *   Install 198.51.100.0/24 to NextHopGroup containing two NextHop entries specified to ATE ports 2 and 3, and override the destination MAC to a specified value.
-        *   Validate that packets forwarded between ATE ports 1 and (2 and 3),
+        *   Validate that packets forwarded between ATE ports 1 and (2 and 3)
-            ensuring that traffic is forwarded.
         *   TODO: validate the ATE received packets are of the expected destination MAC address.
     *   Single IPv4Entry -> NHG -> non-existent NH.